Bideford: Bideford, Westward Ho! and Appledore Railway

 The Bideford, Westward Ho! and Appledore Railway was an unusual and short-lived railway built entirely on this peninsula with no direct connection to the rest of the British railway network.
 The locomotives were fitted with skirts to protect pedestrians, as at one point the line ran along the quay at Bideford.
 The line had eleven halts which largely served visitors wishing to enjoy the scenery along the coast or the beaches around Westward Ho!.
 The railway, although authorised in 1896, was opened only as far as Northam by 1901, and finally reached Appledore in 1908.

 The railway fell into financial difficulties and in the First World War, the War Department requisitioned all of its equipment for use in France.
 Bideford's 13th-century Long Bridge was temporarily converted into a railway bridge to carry the locomotives and rolling stock onto the main line railway near Bideford Station.

 Climate

-Bideford has a wet but mild climate; during the winter Bideford experiences a lot of frosty nights and mornings and also gets some snow.
-During the summer Bideford can be wet, but also mild.